Develop your career as a highly sought after environmental engineer

 Who is it for?

-This environmental engineering course is designed for science, engineering, and geography graduates who are passionate about the protection and improvement of environmental quality alongside enhancing the quality of human life.
+The Environmental Engineering MSc is designed for science, engineering, and geography graduates who are passionate about the protection and improvement of environmental quality alongside enhancing the quality of human life.

 We also welcome graduates currently in employment who are keen to gain further qualifications or to pursue a career change, or individuals with other qualifications and considerable relevant experience.

-During the environmental engineering masters, you will learn principles of environmental improvements, including the protection of environmental quality at both local, landscape and global scales.
+During the Environmental Engineering masters, you will learn principles of environmental improvements, including the protection of environmental quality at both local, landscape and global scales.

 Your career